crxyne/dogwatermark/README.md

 example for a **red** watermark, **with** shadow, aligned to the **bottom right** of the screen
 ```
-/dwm text DogwaterClient v4.2.0
+)text DogwaterClient v4.2.0
-/dwm color #ff0000
+)color #ff0000
-/dwm align bottom_right
+)align bottom_right
-/dwm shadow true
+)shadow true
 ```
-to hide the watermark, simply use `/dwm text`, which makes the watermark have empty text.
+to hide the watermark, simply use `)text`, which makes the watermark have empty text.